Donald Trump Found Guilty On All 34 Felony Counts In Historic Hush Money Trial

 “In New York today, we saw that no one is above the law.
 Donald Trump has always mistakenly believed he would never face consequences for breaking the law for his own personal gain.
 But today’s verdict does not change the fact that the American people face a simple reality.
 There is still only one way to keep Donald Trump out of the Oval Office: at the ballot box.
 Convicted felon or not, Trump will be the Republican nominee for president."

-House Speaker Mike Johnson, a Republican, decried the jury’s decision as “a shameful day in American history,” in a post on X, formerly Twitter.
+House Speaker Mike Johnson, a Republican, decried the jury’s decision as “a shameful day in American history” and a “weaponization” of the justice system in a post on X, formerly Twitter.

-“Democrats cheered as they convicted the leader of the opposing party on ridiculous charges, predicated on the testimony of a disbarred, convicted felon.
-This was a purely political exercise, not a legal one,” he said.

-“The weaponization of our justice system has been a hallmark of the Biden Administration, and the decision today is further evidence that Democrats will stop at nothing to silence dissent and crush their political opponents.
-The American people see this as lawfare, and they know it is wrong—and dangerous.
+“This was a purely political exercise, not a legal one,” Johnson said.
+“The American people see this as lawfare, and they know it is wrong—and dangerous.
 President Trump will rightfully appeal this absurd verdict—and he WILL WIN!"This is a developing story.